cncf/toc/operations/dd-toc-guide.md

 In order to appropriately ascertain the adoption of a project, the TOC interviews a sampling of the project's adopters to understand how it is being used, what problems it is solving, the ease of adoption and integration, the community and contribution experience, and learn how adopters are experiencing the project's maturity level.

-The TOC member begin reaching out to the 5-7 potential adopters provided by the project to be interviewed and work with the TAB in conducting the interview.
+The TOC member(s) begin reaching out to the 5-7 potential adopters provided by the project to be interviewed and work with the TAB in conducting the interview.
 The TOC, with support from CNCF staff and the TAB, is responsible for engaging adopters, gathering publication consent, scheduling, conducting, summarizing, gathering final approval, and including the approved summary of the interview within the Due Diligence.

 The TOC maintains a core list of questions intended to initiate discussion with adopters, but may add additional questions, or skip questions depending on the course of the interview and the organization's level of comfort in providing responses.